 Real estate markets all over the world experience a turbulent period and it’s difficult to say what the end result will be in the coming months.
 It mainly comes down to how long lockdowns will be in place and for how long countries will keep their borders closed.

 The Thai property market started to slow down in 2019 and the market was predicted to continue on that track even before the COVID-19 crisis started.
-Many homeowners will face challenges, at the same time as novice investors will look for discounted property.
+Many homeowners will face challenges, at the same time as novice investors will look for a discounted property.

 To keep you updated about the real estate market in Thailand during these uncertain times, we’ve written this article and where we will share updates weekly.